How to Make a Frankincense and Rose Beauty Balm at home

 3. Frankincense Infusion (25%)

-Your frankincense resin infusion in capric/caprylic triglyceride (a fractionated coconut oil) adds a touch of luxury and ancient skincare wisdom.
+I used a premade (by me) frankincense infusion in capric/caprylic triglyceride (a fractionated coconut oil).
 Frankincense is renowned for its anti-ageing and anti-inflammatory properties, helping to reduce the appearance of fine lines and soothe irritated skin.
 The infusion process ensures the resin’s beneficial compounds are gently extracted, creating a rich, earthy aroma with citrus undertones.
 You can find out how to make this extract here and if you do not want to use this extract, please substitute for another liquid oil, capric/caprylic triglyceride or another oil based extract of your choosing.

 4. Vitamin E Oil (1%)